Ezequiel Duran Player Props: Rangers vs. Cardinals

 Ezequiel Duran At The Plate

-- Duran has eight doubles, seven home runs and six walks while batting .307.
+- Duran has nine doubles, seven home runs and seven walks while batting .307.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.